 Once you are done setting up the workflow, you can activate it to allow contacts to enter it and receive your email after their purchase.

-To activate your workflow, click Activate the workflow.
+To activate your workflow, click Status: Inactive and select Active.

 Test your workflow [highly recommended]

 To make sure your workflow works well, you can test it yourself.
 For the Product Purchase workflow, we recommend testing the workflow with a real test scenario: